-Laffy started working professionally as a writer during the 1990’s, writing copy for Dennis Publishing on music and sport.
-Like perhaps most of us, he had harboured ambitions to write a novel for many years and by 2010 felt ready to pursue these goals.
+Simon started working professionally as a writer during the 1990’s, writing copy for Dennis Publishing on music and sport.
+Like perhaps most of us, he had harboured ambitions to write a novel for many years and by 2010 felt ready to pursue those goals.

 His first book, SEED OF SATAN, takes us deep inside the Kaiser’s Reich, where scientists work desperately to produce a form of germ warfare that will provide the elusive breakthrough on the Western Front.
 They hope to end the years of stalemate and slaughter by bringing total victory to the Central Powers.
 One young Englishman is willing to risk his all to prevent them from succeeding.